wtg/Shuttle-Tracker-Utilities/README.md

 # Shuttle Tracker Utilities
-Contains the Announcement Composer app
+Currently, this repository contains the Announcement Composer app.
+You can download pre-built, pre-signed binaries from the `Build` directory.